 METAL-RULES: When Stefan Schwarfmann came back to the band, am I wrong, but he had some major disagreements with Udo when he left from U.D.O.?

-WOLF: I think he did, but it’s all put aside, and this is not U.D.O., this is Accept.
+WOLF: I think he did, but it’s all put aside, and this is not U.D.O.
+This is Accept.
 He didn’t have to deal with Udo too much because he’s dealing with Gaby and me.
-So he knew he could trust us and he knew he’d get paid and everything would be fine (laughs).
-I don’t know what the disagreements between him and Udo were??
+So he knew he could trust us, and he knew he’d get paid, and everything would be fine (laughs).
+I don’t know what the disagreements between him and Udo was??

 METAL-RULES: I interviewed Stefan last year when he (Stefan) was playing in Helloween, and he then said that he was never too happy with Udo.
-He said, “Yeah, this is the first time I ever said this, but all the drums for the U.D.O. albums were made by Stefan Kauffman, and I’m not playing on them.
-I don’t care anymore.”
+He said, “Yeah, this is the first time I ever say this in public, but Stefan Kauffman programmed all drum parts for the U.D.O. albums, and I’m not playing on them.
+But I don’t care anymore.”

 WOLF: Well.
-Everybody’s in a?
-Now we all get along pretty well, we’re trying to be very civilized about it and try to really give the fans a good show, and so far the shows have been really good.
-The funny thing is, it’s really difficult to get to the point where we are on stage, because of all the haggling and negotiations behind the scenes.
-It?s a nightmare, to tell you the truth.
+Now we all get along pretty well, we’re trying to be very civilized about it and try to really give the fans a good show, and so far, the shows have been really good.
+The funny thing is, it’s really difficult to get to the point where we are on stage because of all the haggling and negotiations behind the scenes.
+It’s a nightmare to tell you the truth.
 But then, once we are up on stage, everything’s pretty smooth.
 It’s really well, between Udo and myself, and Peter and Udo.
 Everything is really smooth.

 METAL-RULES: I already read some great reviews from some Accept shows in Russia.